First Year Move-in for the Class of 2030 will be on Friday, August 14 and Saturday, August 15.

 Students will check-in at the Danforth University Center (DUC).
 The address for the DUC is 6475 Forsyth Blvd, St. Louis, MO 63105.

-1. Arrive to our check-in location on your move-in date and time.
-Volunteers will direct you to park.
+- Arrive to your check-in location on your assigned move-in date and time.
+Please do not arrive ahead of schedule.
+Staff will direct you to park.
 Students will exit their vehicle at the check-in location, go inside, and receive their room keys.
 All other individuals will stay inside the vehicle.

-2. Once students have returned to their vehicle with their room keys and Parking Placard, ensure that the placard is on the dashboard.
+- Once students return to their vehicle with their room keys and Parking Placard, ensure that the placard is on the dashboard.
 Drive to the unloading zone for your building by following the designated path.

-3. Once you arrive at your unloading zone, unload your vehicle.
+- Once you arrive at your unloading zone, unload your vehicle.
 Drivers should never exit their vehicle and should relocate their vehicle to long-term parking as soon as all belongings are unloaded.
-Students should stay with their belongings, have their one-time moving ticket ready, and wait for our team of professional movers to assist you with moving their items into their room.
+Students should stay with their belongings, have their one-time Moving Ticket ready, and wait for our team of professional movers to assist you with moving items into room.
 Our professional movers will only move your items to your room one time.
 They will not make multiple trips.

 Your residential community

-To view information about your assigned building and community click the button below.
+View information about your assigned building and community.

 Additional information